 This course provides a critical understanding of the social, cultural, political, and historical contexts within which educational leaders work.
 Particular emphasis will be placed on considering the ways in which educational leaders contribute to and might shape social directions.

-3) Apply their knolwedge of educational leadership to critically examine representations of school principals in different mediums; and
+3. Apply their knowledge of educational leadership to critically examine representations of school principals in different mediums; and

 - classic works on the administration of organisations such as Weber's bureaucracy, Taylor's scientific management and Fayol's administrative behaviour;